Last Updated: August 10, 2020

 Perishable items require more investments on storage & delivery infrastructure (refrigeration).
 Special warehouses, delivery containers and specialized delivery vans must be there to ensure perishables are delivered fresh.
 All this requires a lot of capital.

 Solution: Just-in-time supply system integrated with state-of-the-art grocery inventory management API can minimize inventory costs.
 Apart from that, teaming up with an efficient delivery service provider that has the right vehicles to ensure customer satisfaction is a good idea from economic and operational perspectives.

 Customers are reluctant to pay for convenience charges and want to get faster delivery along with quality assurance.
 Catering to this particular need can actually turn out as a financial nightmare for eGrocery retailers.

 Solution: Implement an asset-light business model.
 Instead of acquiring your own fleet of vehicles and staff to carry out the deliveries for you, hire an e-grocery logistics company.
 That will cost you less than the cost of vehicles and salaries combined.
 While signing the contract agreement with the delivery service provider, make sure you mention that between your office gate and customer’s doorstep, the goods to be delivered are the service provider’s responsibility.

 It’s hard to break the threshold called hyper-local segments with one delivery system, especially when the customers expect same-hour delivery.
 Product quality, time, and delivery cost – all these critical factors impose a huge challenge for an efficient delivery system.

 Solution: As the use of online marketplaces for groceries is gaining momentum, it is indeed a challenge for traditional grocery vendors to identify prevalent opportunities in grocery eCommerce and make the most of it.
-A plethora of approaches is being devised and implemented by the admin of the grocery eCommerce marketplace to accelerate the rate of successful online grocery deliveries.
+A plethora of approaches is being devised and implemented by the admin of the grocery eCommerce platform to accelerate the rate of successful online grocery deliveries.

 Below mentioned are some common e-grocery delivery challenges that online grocery marketplaces come across and their respective solutions: